Why Do We Blush?

 We have all felt that telltale warmth spread across our cheeks.
-It might happen when someone compliments us unexpectedly or if we've made some kind of silly blunder.
-Whatever the case, blushing is usually a response to feeling uncomfortable or embarrassed.
-The reason our cheeks redden in certain situations and not others may be unique to our own individual makeup and experiences.
+It can happen when someone compliments us unexpectedly, when we are embarrassed about something, or if we’ve made some kind of silly blunder.
+Whatever the case, blushing is usually a response to feeling uncomfortable or uneasy in some way.
+The reason our cheeks redden in certain situations and not others is often unique to our own individual makeup and experiences.

-As much as you might want to, it is impossible to make yourself blush or stop the process once it has begun.
+As much as you might want to, it’s impossible to make yourself blush and equally impossible to stop the process once it begins.
 Some people find the following strategies can help manage blushing.

 - Stay loose.
 Don’t worry about blushing.
 The more anxious you are, the redder you may become.

 - Practice.
 Imagine being in the situations that usually make you blush.
 See yourself remaining calm, cool and collected.

 - Cool it.
 When you feel a blush coming on, try drinking a glass of cold water to help cool down your body and regulate your coloring.

 - Breathe.
 When you start to feel the heat, relax and take some deep, slow breaths.
 Breathing evenly and relaxing can help calm the body.